mika-n/NGPCarMenu/ReadMe.md

 Custom plugin for **Richard Burns Rally game (RBR v1.02 SSE)** to improve the "Select Car" in-game menu and RBRTM and RBR_RX "Select Stage" menus (ie. for those people who don't use external RBR game launchers).

 The original RBR game and RBRTM and RBR_RX plugins have various problems and limitations:
 - The car menu name and preview image of the car (garage) doesn't match with the custom car model.
-- The car specification details shown in a car selection screen don't match with the custom NGP car details.
-Also, additional info about car 3D models are missing.
+The car specification details shown in a car selection screen don't match with the custom NGP car details.
 - RBRTM doesn't show custom car details or car preview images.
 Stage selection doesn't show a map preview image and doesn't remember which stages you have driven lately.
 - RBR_RX stage selection menu list doesn't scroll (limited to 20 BTB stages), it doesn't show map preview images and doesn't remember the stages you have driven lately.
 - RBR_RX replay files cannot be replayed afterwards.
 You can replay those only once right after the stage is finished and before you go back to RBR main menu.
 After this you cannot replay RBRRX/BTB recordings.
+- RBR has a bug how it handles inverted pedals (input.ini) at startup or after alt-tabbing to a desktop.
+For example throttle goes to 100% until a driver presses the inverted pedal at least once.

 Good news! **NGPCarMenu plugin solves these issues** by doing following enhancements in RBR:
 - Shows the actual NGP car specs (HP, gears, transmission), car preview images and 3D car model details in **RBR/RBRTM/RBRRX** menu screens.